starryknight/GA-SEI-curriculum/sequences/express-intro-exercise/readme.md

 # Create API

-Write an API that defines a set of functions that provide CRUD behavior for a list of coffee shops.
+Write an API in `coffeeShop.js` that defines a set of functions that provide CRUD behavior for a list of coffee shops.

 Each coffee shop should have the following schema: